-The AJCCs offered a valuable resource for the Ventura County region in difficult economic times.
+The AJCCs offered a valuable resource for the Ventura County region.
 AJCC staff assisted job seekers (including those experiencing layoffs) and the underemployed in assessing their job skills, finding the proper training and locating jobs that matched their skills.
 WIA-funded employment specialists helped clients to review job requirements and develop training and employment action plans.

 The success of these comprehensive WIA adult and dislocated worker programs is reflected in the outcomes presented under the Revenue and Service Levels (page 8) and the WIA Common Measures Performance (page 9) sections of this report.
-All exceeded WIA performance requirements for 2013-2014.
+All exceeded WIA performance requirements for 2014-2015.
 Job seeker services provided:

-- Provided public access to employment/career resources: computer access, copies, fax, phones, job listings, training information: 17,848 visits. - Served 286 new adults and dislocated workers in the WIA program. - Enrolled 536 customers in WIA-funded adult and dislocated worker (includes customers carried in from the prior year).
+- Provided public access to employment/career resources: computer access, copies, fax, phones, job listings, training information: 16,149 visits. - Served 325 new adults and dislocated workers in the WIA program - Enrolled 531 customers in WIA-funded adult and dislocated worker (includes customers carried in from the prior year).